psacre/info0948-introduction-to-intelligent-robotics/README.md

-# INFO0948 Introduction to intelligent robotics
+# INFO0948 Introduction to intelligent robotics - Spring 2024

-Materials for INFO0948 Introduction to intelligent robotics, ULiège, Spring 2023
+Welcome to this introductory course dedicated to intelligent robotics.
+The course can be splitted into three main parts:
+* Theoretical lectures
+* Homework
+* Project